 When elected President in 2003, Judy became the first female President of the club.
 With a very dedicated committee around her, Judy started documenting club information for easy access, and re-introduced at the start of the year very successful, both socially and financially, fundraising events at member’s houses in Hunters Hill.
 She also re-introduced monthly newsletters, started a program to update internal and external facilities, (with great assistance from Robert Bradshaw), and updated club championship honour boards to include members’ Christian names and familial relationships within the club.
 Judy was also instrumental in getting the club's website up and running.
 For many many years even when she wasn’t Treasurer she was responsible for finalising the club’s financial statements and coordinating the year-end audits.
 She initiated and submitted numerous articles about the club to local papers and coordinated badge teams, and ran successful membership drives.

 Over and above everything else Judy has always made a concerted effort to try and keep in contact not only with all current members but also past members.

 Judy’s commitment to tennis has not just been here at the club.
-With Tennis NSW she was the Chairperson of the Ladies Badge Grading Committee for a number of years and fulfilled the role of Administrator of overall Ladies Badge for two years.
-Judy oversaw the introduction of TNSW’s online badge result recording system.
+With Tennis NSW she was the Chairperson of the Ladies Badge Grading Committee for a number of years and fulfilled the additional role of Administrator of overall Ladies Badge for two years.
+Judy oversaw the introduction of TNSW’s first online badge result recording system.

 The members elected Judy as a Life Member at the Club's Annual General Meeting on the 3rd December 2014.